 The most common business benefits that you might gain from applying the CQRS pattern are enhanced scalability, the simplification of a complex aspect of your domain, increased flexibility of your solution, and greater adaptability to changing business requirements.

 In many enterprise systems, the number of reads vastly exceeds the number of writes, so your scalability requirements will be different for each side.
 By separating the read side and the write side into separate models within the bounded context, you now have the ability to scale each one of them independently.
-For example, if you are hosting applications in Windows Azure, you can use a different role for each side and then scale them independently by adding a different number of role instances to each.
+For example, if you are hosting applications in Microsoft Azure, you can use a different role for each side and then scale them independently by adding a different number of role instances to each.

 Scalability should not be the only reason why you choose to implement the CQRS pattern in a specific bounded context:

 "In a non-collaborative domain, where you can horizontally add more database servers to support more users, requests, and data at the same time you're adding web servers, there is no real scalability problem (until you're the size of Amazon, Google, or Facebook).
 Database servers can be cheap if you're using MySQL, SQL Server Express, or others."